-Perennial lawn grasses are bred for their ability to naturally spread and fill in bare spots.
+Perennial lawn grasses are bred for their ability to spread and fill in bare spots.
 It's this quality that makes for the thick, lush turf that everyone wants for their lawn.
-But that same feature can cause turf grasses to go where you don't want them—into gardens and planting beds, over sidewalks and edgings, and up through paving cracks.
+But that same characteristic can cause turf grasses to go where you don't want them—into gardens and planting beds, over sidewalks and edgings, and up through paving cracks.
 To understand how to keep lawn grass in its place, it's necessary to know a little about how these plants reproduce and spread.

-How Turf Grasses Propagate
+How Turfgrasses Propagate

-Ways to Stop Grass From Spreading
+How to Stop Grass From Spreading

 The primary culprits when grasses overrun garden beds and other areas are those turfgrass varieties that spread through rhizomes, stolons, or both.
 Combating them can be an ongoing battle, but there are a few different techniques that you can try.

 - Weed by hand.
 This may not be what you wanted to hear, but systematic and regular weeding by hand is one of the best and the most environmentally responsible ways to remove unwanted grasses from garden beds.
 This can be a bit laborious with grasses that spread by rhizomes, as it is necessary to dig out the spreading roots carefully to prevent new grasses from sprouting up almost immediately.

 - Use a torch weedkiller.
 Like other plants, extreme heat will kill turfgrass plants.
 A convenient propane torch tool—a long wand and hose that attaches to a portable propane tank—can be used to kill grass plants with no harm to surrounding vegetation (provided you don't get too close).